Joseph Allen (congressman)

 He was born in Boston in the Province of Massachusetts Bay, and graduated from Harvard University in 1774.
 He worked in a business in Leicester, in 1774, moving to Worcester in 1776.
-He was elected to the United States House of Representatives in 1810, serving in that capacity through 1811.
+In Worcester he served as a County Clerk from 1776 to 1810.
+In 1788 he served as a delegate to the Massachusetts Constitutional Convention.
+He was elected to the United States House of Representatives in 1810 as a Federalist, to fill the vacancy left by the resignation of Jabez Upham previously that year, and he served in that capacity through 1811.
+He declined to run for re-election to a full term.
+Afterwards, he served as a Massachusetts State Councilor from 1815 through 1818.
 He died in Worcester in 1827.